The logo of the baRUNNER website.

 • This requires an annual fee paid in April for the year from 1st April to 31st March.
 Details of how to join are provided below.
 The current annual membership fee is £9.

-• There is an optional additional fee of £10 to register for England Athletics Membership...
+• There is an optional additional affiliation fee of £19 to register for England Athletics Membership [covers year April 2024/25]...

 • This has various advantages the most significant being that you are entitled to a £2 discount from most races organised under UK Athletics rules (this covers most UK fee entry races).